jack212chramer/testFramework/README.md

 ---

-> Framework is not thread safe because of singleton pattern used in ApiActions class.
+> Framework is not thread safe because of singleton pattern used in ApiHandler class.
 For parallel execution, consider using a different design pattern or refactor the code to avoid shared state.